 The Saudi Committee

-Plaintiffs also allege that the Bank provided material support to terrorists in violation of U.S. anti-terrorism laws by providing banking services to charities operating in the Palestinian Territories that were allegedly “front organizations” for, or “alter egos” of, terrorist groups such as Hamas.
+Plaintiffs also allege that the Bank provided material support to terrorists by providing banking services to charities operating in the Palestinian Territories that were allegedly “front organizations” for, or “alter egos” of, terrorist groups such as Hamas.
 The Bank maintains that it followed routine banking procedures in providing services to these charities, and that it did not have any reason to believe that they were “front organizations,” as the plaintiffs allege.

-During the time period at issue in the lawsuits, any charity wishing to open an account with the Bank in the Palestinian Territories was required to present an official license or certificate of registration authorizing its activities.
-Therefore the charities to which the Bank provided routine banking services were authorized and lawful in the jurisdictions in which they operated.
-Moreover, the United States government, and a number of U.S. non-governmental organizations, provided funding to many of these same charities, alleged by the plaintiffs to be “front organizations” for terrorist groups, during the time period at issue in the lawsuits.
+The charities to which the Bank provided routine banking services were authorized and lawful in the jurisdictions in which they operated.
+Moreover, the United States government provided funding to many of these same charities during the time period at issue in the lawsuits.
 And none of these charities were designated by the United States as terrorist organizations or affiliates of terrorist organizations at the time the Bank provided the banking services at issue.

 In granting the Bank’s motion for summary judgment in Gill, Judge Weinstein held that the plaintiff had “fail[ed] to provide sufficient information to establish… that the charities were alter egos of Hamas,” and noted that “[t]here is no proof that anything but routine financial services to the charities alleged to be front organizations were provided, and none of the charities were designated by the United States as front groups when the charities received services from the Bank.”

-Finally, plaintiffs allege the Bank provided material support to terrorist groups in violation of U.S. anti-terrorism laws by processing automated, electronic fund transfers involving individuals allegedly affiliated with terrorist groups such as Hamas.
-Following up on its own counter terrorism actions from 2004, in 2009 the Israel Defense Forces stated that it had no “information that indicated that the Bank or any of its employees were involved in any way whatsoever in terrorist activities, or funded terrorism.”
+Finally, plaintiffs allege the Bank provided material support to terrorist groups by processing automated, electronic fund transfers involving individuals allegedly affiliated with terrorist groups such as Hamas.
+In commenting upon its own counter terrorism measures that it had pursued from 2004, in 2009 the Israel Defense Forces stated that it had no “information that indicated that the Bank or any of its employees were involved in any way whatsoever in terrorist activities, or funded terrorism.”
 The IDF also stated that “… neither the IDF nor the Israeli Defense Authorities have any intention of taking steps against the Arab Bank for involvement in terrorist acts or in funding terrorism.”

 In evaluating the evidentiary record with regard to these allegations, Judge Weinstein noted that the transfers at issue involved individuals that had not been blacklisted in the jurisdictions in which the financial transfers occurred, and, with few exceptions, involved individuals that had never been designated as terrorists by the United States.
 On this record, Judge Weinstein concluded that the plaintiff’s proof was “[i]nsufficient… to tie the personal bank accounts of individuals who may be affiliated with Hamas to Hamas itself.”
 Judge Weinstein also held that “[c]onsidering the large number of customers the Bank had, the evidence [adduced by the plaintiff] has less than a trace of probative value,” and that “[p]laintiff can point to no evidence that the Bank consciously disregarded a substantial risk that the services it provided would end up in the hands of Hamas.”